A rank-two relaxed parallel splitting version of the augmented Lagrangian method with step size in (0,2) for separable convex programming: Numerical experiments

 \subsubsection{Numerical results}

-In Table \ref{Ta0}, iteration numbers (``Iter"), computing time in seconds (``CPU(s)"), and values of objective function at the last iteration (``$\Phi(k)$") are reported for various sizes of $n$.
-It is clear that, for each size of $n$, the new algorithm \eqref{Rank2M} performs more efficiently than the JSALM \eqref{PSALM-P}-\eqref{PSALM-C} and the PJALM \eqref{PJALMP}.
-Since all splitting ALM-type algorithms have the same penalty parameter $\beta$ which may affect numerical performances, we fix $n=100$ and test these algorithms with different values of $\beta$.
-In Figure \ref{fig0}, we plot the iteration numbers and computing time in seconds for 10 different values of $\beta$ equally distanced in $[0.1,1.0]$, from which efficiency of the new algorithm \eqref{Rank2M} is further shown.
+In Table \ref{Ta1}, iteration numbers (``Iter"), computing {time} in seconds (``CPU(s)"), and values of objective function at the last iteration (``$\Phi(k)$") are reported for various sizes of $n$.
+Recall that all the algorithms under comparison allow to solve their $x_i$-subproblems in parallel.
+We count the sum of all its $x_i$-subproblems for each algorithm.
+We also test each scenario 5 times, and report the average of computing time to try to avoid the effect of natural oscillations of computing environment.
+According to Table \ref{Ta1}, the new algorithm \eqref{Rank2M} performs much more efficiently than the JSALM \eqref{PSALM-P}-\eqref{PSALM-C} and the PJALM \eqref{PJALMP}.

+As mentioned, we choose $\alpha=1.5$ for the new algorithm (\ref{Rank2M}).
+In Figure \ref{fig1}, we demonstrate the numerical performance of other values of $\alpha$ for \eqref{LVGGMS} with $n=100$ and $n=200$, respectively.
+It is seen from these results that $\alpha=1.5$ is a good choice of \eqref{Rank2M} for solving \eqref{LVGGMS}.
+Moreover, since all algorithms originated from the ALM, including the three ones under comparison, have the same penalty parameter $\beta$ which may affect numerical performances, we fix $n=100$ and test these algorithms with different values of $\beta$.
+In Figure \ref{fig2}, we plot the iteration numbers and computing time in seconds for 10 different values of $\beta$ equally distanced in $[0.1,1.0]$, from which efficiency of the new algorithm \eqref{Rank2M} is further shown for different values of $\beta$.